angelinanguyen43/neur680-final-project/README.md

 ## About this Project

-This was completed as a group final project for NEUR0680: Introduction to Computational Neuroscience at Brown University.
+This was completed as a group final project for NEUR0680: Introduction to Computational Neuroscience at Brown University with Mara Oancea, AJ Shulman, and Marin Soderberg.
 I contributed to the research design, implementation, and write-up.
-Full project report included in the repository.

 ---